 This expression can then be used to continue for the NSlets into the remainder of the domain.
-In the applications that follow, we approximate the NSlet given in (33) in the following ways: for low Reynolds number we consider the first term in this expression only, which is the Oseenlet and which itself tends to the Stokeslet for low Reynolds number; for high Reynolds number, we consider the Eulerlet which is the high Reynolds number limit of the Oseenlet; for intermediate Reynolds number, we consider the NSlet approximated by an Eulerlet in the near-field and and Oseenlet in the far-field; and for boundary layer flow we consider the first three terms in the NSlet expansion and as well apply the boundary layer approximation.
+In the applications that follow, we approximate the NSlet given in (33) in the following ways: for low Reynolds number, we consider the first term in this expression only, which is the Oseenlet and which itself tends to the Stokeslet for the low Reynolds number; for the high Reynolds number, we consider the Eulerlet which is the high Reynolds number, we consider the Eulerlet which is the high Reynolds number limit of the Oseenlet; for intermediate Reynolds numbers, we consider the NSlet approximated by an Eulerlet in the near-field and and Oseenlet in the far-field; and for boundary layer flow, we consider the first three terms in the NSlet expansion and as well apply the boundary layer approximation.